Irune Dorado: International career

 Dorado has played in the U-17 and U-19 levels of the Spain women's national football team.

 In 2024, she was part of the Spain U-17 squad that won the 2024 UEFA Women's Under-17 Championship in Sweden by defeating England 4-0 in the final.
 By winning the tournament, Spain qualified for the 2024 FIFA U-17 Women's World Cup, where Dorado was one of the key players for Spain, even being named MVP of the final despite losing on penalties to North Korea.

 Dorado was selected Spain U-19 squad that won the 2025 UEFA Women's Under-19 Championship, despite being only 17 at the time.
 In the semi-finals, she scored Spain's first goal in a 2-0 extra-time win over Italy.
 For her importance in Spain's victory, she was selected in the Team of the Tournament.

+In 2026, she was selected as captain for the 2026 UEFA Women's Under-19 Championship, where she scored the winning goal for Spain in the final.
+For her importance controling the rhythm of the game and leading by example throughout the competition, she was once again included in the Team of the Tournament.